jmontgom10/PRISM_pyPol/README.md

 make sure to get those packages properly installed before proceeding to install the AstroImage dependencies.

-You will also need to install the `photutils` package for Python.
+You will also need to install the `photutils` (and optional `astroquery` package for photometric calibration) for Python.
 This can be done via anaconda

-`conda install --channel https://conda.anaconda.org/astropy photutils`
+`conda install --channel https://conda.anaconda.org/astropy photutils` `conda install -c astropy astroquery`

 or pip (if you did not elect to install Anaconda)

 `pip install --no-deps photutils`
+`pip install astroquery`

 This script package is written for Python 3 and is not compatible with Python 2.